sammyd/RW-iOSFramework/BuildAFramework.md

 - __RWUIControls__ => __Versions/Current/RWUIControls__

 Finally, the public header files are copied into the __Versions/A/Headers__ directory from the public headers path you specified before.
+The __-a__ argument ensures that the modified times are not changed as part of the copy, thereby preventing unnecessary rebuilds.

 Select the __RWUIControls__ static library scheme, and __iOS Device__ build target and build using __⌘ + B__.